agentic-layer/agent-runtime-operator/README.md

 # Agent Runtime Operator

-The Agent Runtime Operator is a Kubernetes operator built with the Kubebuilder framework.
+The Agent Runtime Operator is a Kubernetes operator built with the [Operator SDK](https://sdk.operatorframework.io/) framework.
 Its purpose is to provide a unified, framework-agnostic way to deploy and manage agentic workloads on Kubernetes.
-It uses a Custom Resource Definition (CRD) to abstract away framework-specific configurations, simplifying the management of components like the model router.
+It uses Custom Resource Definitions (CRDs) to abstract away framework-specific configurations, simplifying the management of components like wiring of agents with a observability stack or model routers.

 ## Table of Contents